High availability

 Failover procedure - high level description

 From alive REPLICAs coordinator chooses a new potential MAIN.
-This instance is a potential MAIN as the failover procedure can still fail due to various factors (networking issues, promote to MAIN fails, any alive REPLICA failing to accept an RPC message, etc).
-Before promoting REPLICA to MAIN, the coordinator sends a RPC request to each alive REPLICA to stop listening to the old MAIN.
-Once each alive REPLICA acknowledges that it stopped listening to the old MAIN, the coordinator sends an RPC request to the potential new MAIN, which is still in REPLICA state, to promote itself to the MAIN instance with info about other REPLICAs to which it will replicate data.
+This instance is only potentially new MAIN as the failover procedure can still fail due to various factors (networking issues, promote to MAIN fails, any alive REPLICA failing to accept an RPC message, etc).
+The coordinator sends an RPC request to the potential new MAIN, which is still in REPLICA state, to promote itself to the MAIN instance with info about other REPLICAs to which it will replicate data.
 Once that request succeeds, the new MAIN can start replication to the other instances and accept write queries.

 Choosing new MAIN from available REPLICAs